iridia-ulb/argos3-pipuck-omnidirectional-camera/README.md

 # The omni-directional camera plugin for the Pi-Puck
-This repository is an external plugin for use with the Pi-Puck in ARGoS3.
-It provides an omnidirectional camera sensor capable of locating Apriltags and detecting nearby LEDs.
+The [Pi-Puck omni-directional camera repository](https://github.com/iridia-ulb/argos3-pipuck-omnidirectional-camera) contains external plugins for use with the Pi-Puck in ARGoS3.
+These plugins provides an omnidirectional camera sensor capable of locating Apriltags and detecting nearby LEDs.

 ## Quick start